-Zero Current Detection (ZCD Pin)
+Zero-Current Detection (ZCD Pin)

 Figure 30 shows the internal block of zero-current detection.
 The detection function is performed by sensing the information on an auxiliary winding of the PFC inductor.
-Referring to Figure 31, when PFC MOS is off, the stored energy of the PFC inductor starts to release to the output load.
+Referring to Figure 31, when the PFC MOS is off, the stored energy of the PFC inductor starts to release to the output load.
 Then the drain voltage of PFC MOS starts to decrease since the PFC inductor resonates with parasitic capacitance.
 Once the ZCD pin voltage is lower than the triggering voltage (1.75 V typical), the PFC gate signal is sent again to start a new switching cycle.

-If PFC operation needs to be shut down due to abnormal conditions, pull the ZCD pin LOW, with voltage under 0.2 V (typical), to activate the PFC disable function to stop PFC switching operation.
+If PFC operation needs to be shut down due to abnormal conditions, pull the ZCD pin LOW, to a voltage under 0.2 V (typical), to activate the PFC-disable function to stop PFC switching.

-For preventing excessive high switching frequency at light load, a built-in inhibit timer is used to limit the minimum $t{\text{OFF}}$ time.
-Even if the ZCD signal has been detected, the PFC gate signal is not sent during the inhibit time (2.5 $\mu$ s typical).
+For preventing excessive high-switching frequency at light load, a built-in inhibit timer is used to limit the minimum $t{OFF}$ time.
+Even if the ZCD signal has been detected, the PFC gate signal is not sent during the inhibit time (2.5 μs typical).

 Figure 30.
-Internal Block of the Zero-Current Detection
+Zero-Current Detection